This information is intended for use by health professionals

 Prolonged use of cefalexin may result in the overgrowth of non-susceptible organisms.
 Careful observation of the patient is essential.
 If superinfection occurs during therapy, appropriate measures should be taken.

 Cefalexin should be administered with caution in the presence of markedly impaired renal function.
 Careful clinical and laboratory studies should be made because safe dosage may be lower than that usually recommended.
+If dialysis is required for renal failure, the daily dose of cefalexin should not exceed 500mg.

 Positive direct Coombs' tests have been reported during treatment with the cephalosporin antibiotics.
 In haematological studies, or in transfusion cross-matching procedures when antiglobulin tests are performed on the minor side, or in Coombs' testing of newborns whose mothers have received cephalosporin antibiotics before parturition, it should be recognised that a positive Coombs' test may be due to the drug.